Astalty Logo

 SCHADS Interpretations in Astalty

-This is an Astalty Scheduling feature which is currently in beta testing and not accessible by all customers.
+This is an Astalty Scheduling feature which may not be enabled on your account.

-If you would like access to Astalty Scheduling please contact support@astalty.com.au.
+If you would like to enable scheduling on your account, please click here.

 Overview